Singular localization for Quantum groups at generic $q$: Introduction

+We quantize the category $\MOD(\mathcal{D}^{\lambda}_\Po\text)$ in Section \ref{Definition of quantum D-modules}.
+As in our earlier work we have to work with ad-finite (here called ad-integrable) versions of $\Uq$; a novelty is that we use a different ad-finite version $\UqP \subseteq \Uq$ for each parabolic.
+In Theorem \ref{thmtag0} we compute global sections of the distinguished object $\DqP$ that represents global sections (morally, this is the sheaf of quantum differential operators on $\Po$).
+This result is valid for all $q$ (except perhaps roots of unity of order smaller than the Coxeter number of $\g$).
+The proof reduces to $\Po = \B$ in which case the result was established in \cite{BK06, BK08}; a short self-contained proof was given in \cite{BK11}.

+Another result of independent interest, valid for all $q$, is the parabolic triangular decomposition, Proposition-Definition \ref{Ur prop def}, that we deduce from the Majid-Radford theorem.
+(For generic $q$ this was done in \cite{G11}.)

-At a generic $q$ we prove a version of Beilinson-Bernstein localization, Theorem \ref{singlocthmtag0}.
+Our main result, which holds for generic $q$, is a version of Beilinson-Bernstein localization, Theorem \ref{singlocthmtag0}.
 The proof is close to that given in \cite{BK10}, which in turn is a variation of the argument of \cite{BB81}.

-Let us remark that \cite{BK10} used singular localization to give a $\mathcal{D}$-module interpretation of translation functors and also to give a new description of singular blocks in the Bernstein-Gelfand-Gelfand category $\BGGcat$, generalizing results of \cite{Soe86}.
-The same thing can be done for $\Uq$ at a generic $q$, with practically exactly the same methods.
-We have omitted this here.
+T. Tanisaki \cite{T05,T12} has a different approach to quantum localization in the regular case.
+His approach follows on from the work of Lunts and Rosenberg \cite{LR97,LR99}.
+In this approach quantum flag varieties are defined as non-commutative projective varieties using graded algebras.
+Differential operators are defined using graded algebras as well.
+In \cite{BK06} we show that the graded algebra approach (on the level of quasi-coherent sheaves) is equivalent to our equivariant approach.
+This result should also extend to D-modules.
+Hence the two approaches are essentially equivalent.
+The equivariant approach is more geometric since it views quantum spaces as quotient spaces.
+This allows for easy reductions of the problems into questions in the representation theory of quantum groups.
+Tanisaki proves a Beilinson-Bernstein localization theorem for quantum groups at regular central character for generic $q$ equivalent to our result in \cite{BK06}.

-In a subsequent paper we will do singular localization for $\Uq$, for $q$ a root of unity.
-Our description of global sections given here will be important in that paper.
-Just as in the modular case and the regular quantum group case Beilinson-Bernstein localization will then only hold at the level of derived categories.
-This is the most interesting case and we shall use this and the results of \cite{BMR2, BM} to compare the representation theory of $\Uq$ with the representation theory of the Lie algebra $\g(\overline{\mathbb{F}}_p)$, when $q^p=1$.
+In a forthcoming paper we will do singular localization at a root of unity.
+Those results here which are valued for all $q$ will be needed in that paper.
+Just as in the modular case (regular and singular) Beilinson-Bernstein localization will then only hold at the level of derived categories.
+This is the most interesting case and we shall use this and the results of \cite{BMR, BMR2, BM} to compare the representation theory of $\Uq$ with the representation theory of the Lie algebra $\g(\overline{\mathbb{F}}_p)$, when $q^p=1$.

+Concerning other applications, let us mention that we in \cite{BK10} used singular localization to describe translation functors, singular blocks in the Bernstein-Gelfand-Gelfand category $\BGGcat$, Harish Chandra (bi-)modules and Whittaker modules in the enveloping algebra case. \textit{Exactly the same can be done for the generic quantum group, with practically exactly the same arguments.} We have omitted to write this down.